- July 24, 2023

 "The Ninja Saviors: Return of the Warriors" is a self-remastered game based on the 1994 spinoff of Taito's 1987 arcade classic, "The NinjaWarriors."
 The game features five android ninjas, each with unique techniques, and offers both single-player and two-player co-op modes.
 It maintains its 16-bit style while expanding the playfield, adding new backgrounds, animations, and explosive pyrotechnics, as well as multiple difficulty levels and multiple soundtrack options.

-51 mentions Positive Neutral NegativeThe music in the game has received widespread acclaim, with many praising its fantastic compositions and the inclusion of multiple unlockable soundtracks, including the original arcade and SNES versions.
-Reviewers noted that the soundtrack enhances the overall experience, complementing the game's impressive pixel art and animations.
-While some felt the new tracks were a bit generic compared to the originals, the overall sound design and music quality were highlighted as standout features that contribute to the game's replayability and enjoyment.
+The music in the game has received widespread acclaim, with many praising its fantastic compositions and the inclusion of multiple soundtracks, including unlockable versions from the original arcade and SNES games.
+While some players noted that the new tracks can feel generic compared to the original, the overall sound design and integration with gameplay have been highlighted as exceptional.
+The remaster successfully enhances the audio experience, contributing to the game's engaging atmosphere and replayability.

-“The music is absolutely fantastic, the animations are the work of a team that has been doing this for 30 years and been together the entire time, and it shows.”
+“The music is absolutely fantastic, the animations are the work of a team that has been doing this for 30 years and been together the entire time and it shows.”

 “No real bells or whistles beyond unlocking the original soundtrack after a playthrough and the new characters Yaksha and Raiden.”